Description

 The New GPO window.

-- Right-click the newly-created GPO and select Edit.
+- Right-click the new GPO from the list and select Edit.
+This opens the Group Policy Management Editor.

 - Select Scripts (Logon/Logoff).